Germinal center: Process

-The Role of T Follicular Helper Cells in the Germinal Center
+The role of T follicular helper cells in the germinal center

 There are T helper cells in the follicles of the lymph nodes called T follicular helper cells that promote germinal center formation and the differentiation of GC B cells into plasma cells and memory B cells.
 T follicular helper cells mediate the germinal center reaction in two key ways.
-First, T follicular helper cells express CD40L, which is a tumor necrosis factor (TNF) cytokine that binds the CD40 molecule expressed on GC B cells.
+First, T follicular helper cells express CD40L, which is a tumor necrosis factor (TNF) protein that binds the CD40 molecule expressed on GC B cells.
 This interaction upregulates the NF-kB signaling pathway, which stimulates the division of GC B cells.
 Second, T follicular helper cells secrete the IL-21 cytokine which serves as a signal for GC B cells to proliferate and for the creation of plasma cells with long life spans.

-The Fates of Positively-Selected Germinal Center B Cells
+The fates of positively-selected germinal center B cells

 Following positive selection, there are three possible fates for B cells undergoing the germinal center reaction: become a plasma cell, become a memory B cell or enter into the dark zone of the germinal center.
 The processes initiating each of these three fates are described below:

-Plasma Cell Differentiation
+Plasma cell differentiation

 The GC B cells that differentiate into plasma cells are B cells that show high affinity for the antigen.
 When GC B cells receive help from T follicular helper cells, there is an interaction between CD40 (expressed on the B cell) and CD40L (expressed on the T follicular helper cell), which increases the activation of NF-kB in the B cell.
 The upregulation of the NF-kB signaling pathway results in greater expression of IRF4, a transcription factor that is essential for plasma cell differentiation.
 The progression of the germinal center response results in plasma cells that secrete higher affinity antibodies having an increased lifespan and being sent to the bone marrow.

-Memory B Cell Differentiation
+Memory B cell differentiation

 The GC B cells that differentiate into memory B cells are distinct from plasma cell precursors, as they show lower affinity for the antigen and do not need much help from T follicular helper cells.
-Because of this, many scientists believe that memory B cell precursors are B cells from the light zone that were “non-positively selected.”
+Because of this, many scientists believe that memory B cell precursors are B cells from the light zone that were "non-positively selected."
 Memory B cell precursors express a transcription factor called hematopoietically-expressed homeobox protein (Hhex) that drives differentiation of memory B cells from GC B cells.